 Beaulieu welcomed Montreal trading him to Buffalo Sabres

-Understanding his days were numbered in Montreal, defenceman Nathan Beaulieu welcomed the trade that sent him to the Buffalo Sabres.
-Aside from getting a fresh start with a Phil Housley-coached team placing a value on puck-moving defencemen, Beaulieu expressed relief he didn't have to deal with the uncertainty of being exposed in the NHL's expansion draft.
+Understanding his days were numbered in Montreal, defenseman Nathan Beaulieu welcomed the trade that sent him to the Buffalo Sabres.

 Add your comments below